jedevc/afnom-missing-semester/index.md

 # Practicalities

-* **Staff**: This class is co-taught by Members of AFNOM and CSS: Abi, Freddie, Jesse, Oliver, Vishwas
+* **Staff**: This class is co-taught by Members of AFNOM and CSS: Abi, Freddie, Jesse, Marius, Oliver, Vishwas
 * **Lecture**: UG04 lab from 7:15-8:15pm on Tuesdays
 * **Questions / Discussions**: Please join the [Missing Semester Discord](https://discord.gg/jCWRjjA9gw)!